Meeex2/cuda/README.md

 5. **Future Work**:
    - Optimize the CUDA kernel for better performance.
    - Explore other activation functions and their CUDA implementations.
+   ## Day 14
+   **File:** `batchnorm.cu`

+   ### Summary
+   Implemented batch normalization using CUDA.
+Batch normalization is a technique to improve the training of deep neural networks by normalizing the inputs of each layer.
+This implementation includes both a CUDA kernel and a CPU version for comparison.

+   ### Key Concepts
+   1. **Batch Normalization**:
+      - Batch normalization normalizes the input to a layer by subtracting the mean and dividing by the standard deviation, followed by scaling and shifting.
+      - The formula for batch normalization is:

+        $\text{BN}(x) = \gamma \cdot \frac{x - \mu}{\sqrt{\sigma^2 + \epsilon}} + \beta$

+      - Here, $ \mu $ is the mean, $ \sigma^2 $ is the variance, $ \epsilon $ is a small constant to avoid division by zero, $ \gamma $ is the scale parameter, and $ \beta $ is the shift parameter.

+   2. **CUDA Kernel for Batch Normalization**:
+      - Each thread computes the normalized value for a single element of the input array.
+      - The results are scaled and shifted using the $ \gamma $ and $ \beta $ parameters and stored in the output array.

+   3. **CPU Implementation**:
+      - A CPU version of the batch normalization function is implemented for comparison with the GPU results.
+      - This helps in verifying the correctness of the CUDA implementation.

+   4. **Performance Comparison**:
+      - Measured the execution time of both the CPU and GPU implementations.
+      - Compared the results to ensure they match and evaluated the speedup achieved by using the GPU.

+   5. **Future Work**:
+      - Optimize the CUDA kernel for better performance.
+      - Explore other normalization techniques and their CUDA implementations.